 All we hear from the media lately is how expensive it is to live in Toronto, and as someone who lives and works in this beautiful city, I’ll admit that it’s not cheap.
 That said, nor are most big cities.
 So instead of just moaning about how bad we have it as everyone else does, we thought we’d try a different approach.

 So, how does one save money in this expensive city?
-We thought we’d share some tactics that work really well for us, so we can still do the things we love while being smart about how much money we are actually spending.
+We thought we’d share some tactics that work well for us, so we can still do the things we love while being smart about how much money we are spending.